Activities at Camp

 Swimming

 Swimming is an essential component of camp.
 We swim 3 days a week at a local Columbia Association pool.
 Swimming is a time for the campers to interact with one another and the staff in a comfortable and cool environment while having loads of fun.
+Campers who cannot yet pass the swim test are outfitted with life jackets, and given one-on-one instruction during pool time.
+Many of our campers can then pass the swim test by the time camp is complete.
+This gives them a huge sense of accomplishment and allows them to join the other kids in jumping off of the diving board!

 Rock Climbing